 What Happens if I Miss a Day of Watering Grass Seed?

 Missing a day of watering can make you panic badly.
 And if you suddenly remember at nighttime, you may want to make up for it by watering immediately.
-But watering after dark would cause fungal growth because the water would not be completely absorbed by the soil.
+But then, don’t make it a habit to water your seeds at night, as it may attract fungal growth because the soil may not completely absorb the water.

-Always make sure to water the grass seeds during the day so the water is absorbed when the seed grass is active and then, sunlight would encourage the evaporation of any excess water.
+Always make sure to water the grass seeds during the day or, at the latest, in the evening so the water is absorbed when the seed grass is active, and then sunlight would encourage the evaporation of any excess water.